pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 1. **Unbiasedness**<br>$\mu({T^n}_*\mathbb{P}^n) = \phi(\mathbb{P})$
 2. **Consistency**<br>$\displaystyle \lim_{n \rightarrow \infty} T^n_*\mathbb{P}^n([\phi(\mathbb{P}) - \epsilon, \phi(\mathbb{P}) + \epsilon]) = 1, \forall \epsilon > 0$

 In words, unbiasedness implies that the mean of the distribution of the estimator values equals to the parameter to be estimated.
-Consistency implies that as the number of samples taken rises, the support of the distribution of estimator values converges to an arbitrarily small neighbourhood around the parameter to be estimated.
+Consistency implies that as the number of samples taken rises, the mass of the distribution of estimator values converges to an arbitrarily small neighbourhood around the parameter to be estimated.

 ### 1.3.
 Some noteworthy estimators